SuperGabe5/Veterix/README.md

 Use with at the very least 12MB of RAM,

-1MB of Video RAM (for 16bit color dept in X Windows),
+1MB of Video RAM (for 16bit color mode in X Windows),

+FLDE (my desktop environment disigned for these systems)

+uses IceWM

+if your system has less than that specs than you will need use basic MWM instead

 ### Compiling and using for distribution's
 depending on the arch i only officaly reccomend going like this: